boydaihungst/restore.yazi/README.md

          -- Show confirm prompt before restore.
          -- NOTE: even if set this to false, overwrite prompt still pop up show_confirm = true,  -- Optional

+         -- Suppress success notification when all files or folder are restored. suppress_success_notification = true,  -- Optional

          -- colors for confirm and overwrite prompts theme = { -- Optional